Localization of scalar field on the brane-world by coupling with gravity: Introduction

-In this paper, we consider three coupling mechanisms: the general coupling between the kinetic term and the spacetime, the coupling between the five-dimensional (5D) scalar field and the spacetime, and the coupling between the 5D scalar field and the background scalar field which generates the brane.
+In this paper, we consider three coupling mechanisms: the coupling between the kinetic term and the spacetime, the coupling between the five-dimensional (5D) scalar field and the spacetime, and the coupling between the 5D scalar field and the background scalar field which generates the thick brane.
 The introducing of the latter two coupling mechanisms leads to the localization of scalar zero mode on the AdS$_4$ brane.
 Then, we focus on the first one.
+This coupling introduces a factor $F(R)$ into the kinetic term of the action for the scalar fields.
 Based on this scenario, we explore the localization of the scalar field with braneworld models characterized by three different types of brane geometries: Minkowski, dS$_4$, and AdS$_4$.

-In the case of the Minkowski brane, we observe the emergence of volcanic-like effective potential, P\"{o}schl-Teller-like effective potential, and an infinitely deep well.
-These potentials are determined by coupling parameter present in the coupling function $F(R)$.
-The scalar zero mode can be localized on the brane when the coupling parameter is real.
-Besides, in certain instances with a negative coupling parameter, the effective potential will exhibit a positive maximum at the origin of the extra dimension.
-Similarly, in the dS$_4$ brane case, we can realize P\"{o}schl-Teller-like effective potential and infinitely deep well.
-The scalar zero mode can be localized with a real coupling parameter.
-Furthermore, under specific negative values of the coupling parameter, an effective potential with a positive maximum at the origin of the extra dimension, similar to that of the Minkowski brane case, can exist.
-Lastly, in the AdS$_4$ brane case, there could be P\"{o}schl-Teller-like effective potential or infinitely deep well.
-For a coupling parameter $t>2.5$, the zero mode can be localized on the brane, whereas for $t=2.5$, the localization depends on the specific values of parameters of the model.
-Moreover, in the latter case, introducing another parameter into the function $F(R)$ could lead to presence of the P\"{o}schl-Teller-like effective potentials which allow for the existence of scalar resonances.
+{In the case of the Minkowski brane, the scalar zero mode can always be localized on the brane.
+For the massive modes, if the coupling parameter $t$ within the factor $F(R)$ is less than $\frac16a^2$.
+The massive modes can only be quasi-localized on the brane.
+Then, for $t=\frac16a^2$, finite number of massive modes can be localized on the brane.
+Lastly, for $t>\frac16a^2$, all the massive modes are localized.
+Besides, if $t<0$, the effective potential could be positive at the center of the brane, and the localized zero mode is suppressed at the same position.

+In the scenario involving the dS$_4$ brane, we consider two forms for the coupling factor $F(R)$.
+The effective potential always be a P\"{o}schl-Teller-like potential.
+The scalar zero mode remains localizable, and the massive modes can exist as resonant modes.
+Especially, when employing the second coupling function, the zero mode is localized on both sides of the origin of extra dimension, while the massive modes can be quasi-localized on the origin.
+The scalar zero mode and the massive KK modes are localized or quasi-localized on different positions of the extra dimension.

+In the case of the AdS$_4$ brane, an asymptotically flat brane model is considered.
+The coupling factor $F(R)$ tends to value $1$ and has no effect at the boundaries of extra dimension.
+The massive modes can always be localized on the brane, while the localization of the scalar zero mode need the coupling potential $V(\Phi,\varphi)$ to be introduced. }

 The organization of this paper is as follows: We provide a review of our method in Sec. \ref{LocGF}.
 The localization of the scalar zero mode and massive modes is discussed in Sec. \ref{sec3} and Sec \ref{sec4}, respectively.
 Applying our method to the concrete braneworld models are shown in the next section, in which we discuss the case of Minkowski brane in Sec. \ref{sec5}, dS$_4$ brane in Sec. \ref{sec6} and AdS$_4$ brane in Sec. \ref{sec7}.
 The conclusion is given in Sec. \ref{Cons}.